-Study population
+MATERIALS AND METHODS Study population

-We investigated patients who underwent body contouring surgeries at the Department of Plastic Surgery at Hamad General Hospital during the period from January 2021 to December 2023.
-In this prospective quasi-experimental study design, subjects were prospectively followed up at three time points: within one week before surgery, within 2-3 weeks after surgery, and within 6-10 weeks after surgery, to assess variables of interest.
+We investigated patients who underwent body contouring surgeries at the Department of Plastic Surgery at Hamad General Hospital during a period from January 2021 to December 2023.
+In this prospective quasi-experimental study design, subjects were prospectively followed up at three-time points; within 1 week before the surgery, within 2-3 weeks after the surgery, and within 6-10 weeks after surgery to assess variables of interest.
 These time points were selected to capture immediate as well as delayed changes in hormonal profile after surgery.
-The inclusion criteria included patients undergoing surgical subcutaneous fat removal (SSFR), also known as body contouring surgery, such as abdominoplasty, lower body lift, or thigh lift (thighplasty), with a body mass index (BMI) $\geq$ 18 and age $\geq$ 18 years.
-The exclusion criteria included patients who underwent bariatric surgery less than 18 months prior to body contouring surgery, patients with co-morbidities (except diabetes not on pharmacotherapy) or diabetic nephropathy, patients undergoing body contouring surgeries in areas other than the abdomen or thigh, patients older than 65 years, or patients with a BMI over 35.
-Informed consent was obtained from all study participants prior to inclusion in the study protocol.
+The inclusion criteria include patients undergoing surgical subcutaneous fat removal (SSFR) (as known as body contouring surgery), including abdominoplasty and lower body lift or thigh lift

+(thighplasty) surgeries with a body mass index (BMI) ≥ 18 and age ≥ 18 years old.
+The exclusion criteria included patients who underwent bariatric surgery less than 18 months before the body contouring surgery, patients with co-morbidities (except diabetes not on pharmacotherapy) or with diabetic nephropathy, patients with body contouring surgeries in areas other than abdomen or thigh and patient older than 65 years or has a BMI over 35.
+Informed consents were obtained from all study participants prior to inclusion in the study protocol.